 Dolphin watching on the Mekong River

 The Mekong River, also called the Mother of Rivers, is one of the world’s most important and largest rivers.
 Born on the Tibet Plateau, it descends through the deep and narrow valley next 2000 kilometres.
-Entering Indochina, it falls to the plains, passing through several countries before entering the South China Sea after 4350 kilometres in total.
+Entering Indochina, it falls to the plains, passing through several countries before entering the South China Sea after 4350 kilometres.

 The Mekong feeds millions of people on its course with fish and fertilises rice fields with floods, the staple food in Asia.asia, mekong,cambodia,kratie, sunset, fishing, boat